-University of Nebraska Medical Center has long been known for its innovative medical research.
+University of Nebraska Medical Center is known for its innovative medical research.
 Now, in partnership with Omaha Public Power District, the med center is taking an innovative approach to energy, as well.

 The UNMC campus will soon house 1,487 solar panels in a rooftop solar installation atop three campus buildings: the Michael F. Sorrell Center for Health Science Education, Truhlsen Eye Institute, and the Harold M. and Beverly Maurer Center for Public Health.